Razyapoo/Indoor-Positioning-System/Archive/Journal/hardware.md

 Methods:

 1. (Camera only) Focal length
-2. (Camera only) HEometrical method 2.
+2. (Camera only) geometric method 2.
 Using floor tiles
 3. (UWB + Camera) Calculate position using UWB measurements as distance from camera
   - given camera and anchor permanent, it is possible to compute distance from camera